From hash-smoking Assassins to Nazis on meth, take a ride through the facts (and myths) of drugs in history.

 Hassan-i-Sabbah would allegedly bring new inititates to Alamūt after filling their lungs with hashish smoke.
 There in the garden, amidst colorful flowers and eager young maidens, the initiates would listen as the “Old Man of the Mountain” — who popped up again a thousand years later as a trope in 1920s stoner jazz culture, for some reason — told them this was Paradise, and they must kill for the Nizari cause if they wanted to spend eternity in the garden of delights.

-So said the legend.
+So said the legend, at any rate.

 The truth is that the Nizari Isma’ilis, who were Shi’a, already had plenty of reasons to want to kill the Sunni Seljuks— reasons reaching all the way back to the question of whether Abu Bakr or Ali ibn Abi Talib was the first legitimate Caliph, which is a very long story for another day—which meant they really didn’t need the added motivation of getting high in a garden.